code-along/code-along-0/README.md

 To compile the example hello_world.c program, make sure you have the g++ compiler installed, which should be pre-installed on most operating systems.

-Run the compiler on hello_world.c file as follows:
+Run the compiler on hello_world.c file:

 > g++ -Wall hello_world.c -o hello_world